-Uber & Lyft Accident Lawyers Miramar
+Uber & Lyft Accident Lawyers in Miramar, FL

 Florida Injury Attorneys Bring Experience & Dedication into Representing Miramar Clients Injured in Uber & Lyft Ride-Sharing Accidents

 Uber and Lyft accidents may be relatively new occurrences here in South Florida, but at Lawlor, White & Murphey, our lawyers are no strangers to car accidents and have adjusted quickly by studying the new issues and laws that can apply when an accident involves an Uber or Lyft driver.
 One of the primary complications in cases involving Uber and Lyft ride-sharing injuries is navigating the insurance laws that now apply in Miramar.
 In some cases, it can be difficult to determine which policy will cover the costs of your injuries—your own policy, the at-fault driver’s policy or one of the policies that Uber and Lyft are now required to maintain under Florida law.

 At Lawlor, White & Murphey, we have a combined five-plus decades’ worth of experience successfully helping clients navigate the Florida insurance rules and court system to recover compensation for their injuries.
 We are well-versed in both the Florida no-fault insurance law and the new requirements that now apply in Uber or Lyft accident cases.
 We are also familiar with the tactics that insurance companies tend to employ to minimize their financial exposure after an accident—the insurance adjusters know that the insurance rules in Uber and Lyft ride-sharing injury cases are complicated, so might deny an initial claim and think that someone else’s coverage will provide the necessary compensation.
 We fight back against these tactics, and will thoroughly investigate your case to determine who can be held responsible for compensating you for your injuries.